MaierFlorian/MasterThesisTestSmells/README.md

 ## How to run the tool

-Execute the TestSmellDetector.jar file with the command `java -jar TestSmellDetector.jar`.
+Execute the TestSmellDetector.jar file with the command `java -jar TestSmellDetector.jar` or by double-clicking on it.